jurabek-abd/unit-converter/README.md

 ## 👤 Author

 **Jurabek**
-High school student and aspiring AI Integration Specialist.
+High school student and aspiring AI Chatbot Specialist.
 Passionate about building Python web apps from scratch and mastering backend development with Flask and FastAPI.

 ---